Application Deadline: May 8, 2023

 Completed applications must include:

-- Online application at: https://apply.iie.org/ffsp2023 [ instructions for completing the application can be found here ];
+- Online application at: https://apply.iie.org/ffsp2024 [ instructions for completing the application can be found here, the Application checklist here, and the Essay Guidelines here ];

 - Three (3) Letters of Reference (can be submitted online by instructors, professors or work supervisors, or sent via e-mail to the U.S. Embassy);